 Three reasons to ban “in today’s digital age…” from your content

-Here are three reasons why cybersecurity companies should ban this cliché from their content marketing altogether:
+Here are three reasons why smart cybersecurity companies ban this cliché from their content marketing altogether:

 - It’s a throwaway line, one that qualified as a truism already decades ago.